 The Company holds a 70% interest in its South African subsidiary, Idada.
 Idada made application for an exploration license (Ref: MP30/5/1/1/2/1047PR) in the Barberton area in February 2012.
-During the second quarter 2015, notice was received from the Department of Mineral Resources, South Africa which granted the Company the prospecting rights for gold and silver in the applied for area subject to certain subsequent conditions being met.
-The Company has fulfilled those requirements and the Prospecting Right, together with the EMP, was executed and became effective on April 7, 2016.
-The Prospecting Right was been granted for a term of five years effective as of May 2015.
+The Prospecting Right was subsequently granted for a term of five years effective as of May 2015.